OpenBankingUK/directory-api-specs/README.md

 Overview
 ===

-This is boilerplate project for running Swagger UI with Webpack
+This is boilerplate project for running Swagger UI with Webpack.
+It exists because:

+* I wanted an easy way of slamming an API specification into a Swagger UI project
+* Using NPM/Webpack means my dependencies can be kept up-to-date easily
+* I like it

+There's also a Redoc page - although this is CDN-based as I am lazy.

 Usage
 ===